This post may contain affiliate links. Please read our disclosure policy.

 Easy to make Homemade White Bread recipe that’s ready in about an hour.
 A classic sandwich bread that bakes up soft, tender and fluffy that’s perfect for Peanut Butter and Jelly or your favorite deli meats.

 There’s something special about a freshly baked loaf of bread.
-And white bread brings back floods of memories for me, I ate so many peanut butter and jelly sandwiches when I was young.
+And white bread brings back floods of memories for me, I ate so many peanut butter and jelly sandwiches and French Toast when I was young.

 The fluffy texture and buttery flavor make it perfect for any type of sandwich.
-It’s also fantastic for breakfast whether you’re topping it with your homemade cinnamon sugar or turning it into an epic French Toast.
+It’s also fantastic for breakfast whether you’re topping it with your homemade cinnamon sugar.

 This easy recipe will result in a super soft white bread perfect for sandwich making.
 It comes together easily with just a few simple steps and the rise time is cut dramatically with the use of instant yeast.
 So, there’s no proofing your yeast unless you need to use a standard dry yeast.